ftilde/maq/README.md

 ## Building

-uvp is written in Rust and needs a working installation of cargo to build.
+maq is written in Rust and needs a working installation of cargo to build.

 ```
 $ git clone https://github.com/ftilde/maq